maxHolsch/Anthology/Design.md

 ### Performance Requirements
 - Smooth rendering of potentially hundreds of nodes
-- Efficient zoom and pan operations
+- Efficient zoom and pan operations with semantic zoom for question text
 - Quick response to user interactions
-- Lazy loading for large datasets
+- Optimize rendering for all visible nodes (no lazy loading based on zoom)

 ### Scalability
 - Support for stories with varying complexity
 - Efficient memory management for large node networks
-- Progressive loading strategies for performance
+- Performance optimization for rendering all nodes simultaneously

 ### Accessibility
 - Keyboard navigation support